 Information for Parents

-Our 2016-2017 School Prospectus can be downloaded by clicking here
+Our 2018-2019 School Handbook can be downloaded by clicking here

 Many teachers also offer additional lunch-time sessions, if they are able, by request.

-Subject Option Information is provided to S3 Pupils and upwards in February 2017 for the following year 2017-2018.
-This is the option forms that have been issued to pupils this year.
+Subject Option Information is provided to S3 Pupils and upwards in February/March for the following year 2019-2020.

 What age do I have to be?
 EMAs are available to eligible 16-19 year olds.